 Montelukast (Singulair) is an agent that acts similarly to antihistamine, although it is involved in another pathway in allergic response.
 Research shows it to be less beneficial than the steroid nasal sprays, but equally as effective as some of the antihistamines.
 It may be useful in patients who do not wish to use nasal sprays or those who have co-existing asthma.

 Ipratropium (Atrovent nasal)

 Ipratropium (Atrovent nasal) is used as a nasal spray and helps to control nasal drainage mediated by neural pathways.
 It will not treat an allergy, but it does decrease nasal drainage.

 Mucus thinning agents

 Mucus thinning agents are utilized to make secretions thinner and less sticky.
 They help to prevent pooling of secretions in the back of the nose and throat where they often cause choking.
 The thinner secretions pass more easily.
 Guaifenesin (Humibid, Fenesin, Organidin) is a commonly used formulation.
-If a rash develops or there is swelling of the salivary glands, they should be discontinued.
+If a rash develops or there is swelling of the salivary glands, this medication should be discontinued.
 Inadequate fluid intake will also thicken secretions.
-Increasing the amount of water consumed, and eliminating caffeine from the diet and the use of diuretics are also helpful.
+Drinking more water, eliminating caffeine from the diet, and avoiding diuretics can help.

 These drugs are made up of one or more anti-allergy medications.
 They are usually a combination of an antihistamine and a decongestant.
 Other common combinations include mucus thinning agents, anti-cough agents, aspirin, ibuprofen (Advil), or acetaminophen (Tylenol).
 They help to simplify dosing and often will work either together for even more benefit or have counteracting side effects that eliminate or reduce total side effects.